 ‘We don’t want to be the isolationist world that America is – we want to open our minds and actually learn something from the developing world,’ one journalist wrote as the town neared completion.

-By the end of the same year, two other shantytowns were under construction, one on the border of Germany and The Netherlands in a collaborative effort by both governments, and another in Austria, which was to be an inside museum constructed in three giant stadiums.
-The number employed during and after construction in the five shantytowns around the world exceeded twenty thousand.
-The number of people enlightened by the shantytown experience was far, far greater.
+By the end of the same year, two other such villages were under construction, one on the border of Germany and The Netherlands in a collaborative effort by both governments, and another in Austria, which was to be an inside museum constructed in three giant stadiums.
+The number employed during and after construction in the five villages around the world exceeded twenty thousand.
+The number of people enlightened by the experience was far, far greater.